Bobby Orr Scores at The Harvard COOP

 Harvard COOP ‘Leans In’

-Tagged: Barnes & Noble College, Bobby Orr, college bookstore, Ice Hockey, Nancie Scheirer, Orr: My Story, OTTO Pizza, The Harvard COOP
+Tagged: Barnes & Noble College, Bobby Orr, book signing, college bookstore, event, Ice Hockey, Nancie Scheirer, Orr: My Story, OTTO Pizza, The Harvard COOP